 Table 2 provides an overview of the progress made by public water systems in Maryland since 2001 when the federal program was established.
 The table summarizes the information that is currently available in PDWIS.
-The number of systems that employ certified operators has increased by 244 since 2001.
-This represents a significant increase from 59% to 85% of the active community and nontransient noncommunity water systems.
+The number of systems that employ certified operators has increased by 210 since 2001.
+This represents a significant increase from 59% to 82% of the active community and nontransient non-community water systems.
+The number of active water systems with certified operators declined by three percent in 2011.